toasty-boop/gd_tunnel/UpdateLog.md

-# 1.3 is here!
+# 1.3.1 is here, with a small update!
--Added level editor!!!
-(WIP)

--Added level settings in the editor!!

--Added delete confirmation!!

 -Added level song select!!

--Added text popup!!

--Added swipe!!

--Added free move!!

--Added snap!!

--Fixed pads and portals's debounce changing weirdly!!

--Altered API!
+-Added change logs button in-game!

--Added wave trail!
+-Added popup implementation!

--Added some extra info to level saves to implement player information!

--Fixed green buttons never becoming blue when toggled.

--Fixed some issues with the hack detection.

--Added party pop ups

--Squashed some bugss >:D
+-Squashed some bugss!!

-I hope you enjoy this update!
+### I hope you enjoy this update!

+I think I'm going to try and update this game a little less consistent to give big updates.
+Let me know if that's okay!